Whatiftherapy.com

 • Fear of making a mistake or being a “bad parent”

-What Therapy Looks Like for Postpartum Parents
+What Therapy Looks Like for Perinatal & Postpartum Parents

-• Psychoeducation about postpartum OCD and anxiety
+• Psychoeducation about perinatal OCD and postpartum anxiety

-• Reducing reassurance-seeking patterns
+• Reducing reassurance-seeking and safety behaviors

 • Practicing response prevention in safe, supported ways